Study Materials Available

 Question

-Which supporting tissue is composed of long, narrow dead cells with thick walls containing lignin?
+Which supporting tissue is made of elongated cells with walls thickened specifically at the corners?

 Answer